Comprehensive Varicose & Spider Vein Treatment

 Treatment for Venous Ulcers

 We also treat venous ulcers, a condition that affects up to 1.8 million people in the United States.
 Venous ulcers make up the single most chronic wound type treated in wound care centers.
 Treatments typically used in the past, centering on antibiotics, salves and compression therapy, often failed or left patients vulnerable to a recurrence of the venous ulcer.
-Today, venous ulcers (which are caused by perforated veins) can often be treated more effectively using the VNUS Closure procedure described above.
+Today, venous ulcers (which are frequently associated with abnormal perforator veins) can be effectively treated more effectively using radiofrequency (the VNUS Closure procedure described above), laser or chemical ablation.
 Venous ulcers might be treated alone or in conjunction with other vein conditions.

 Closure® is a registered trademark of VNUS Medical Technologies, Inc. (San Jose, CA)